WithSecureLabs/drozer/README.md

 ## Contacting the Project

 drozer is Open Source software, made great by contributions from the community.

-For full source code, to report bugs, suggest features and contribute patches please see our Github project: https://github.com/WithSecureLabs/drozer

 Bug reports, feature requests, comments and questions can be submitted [here](https://github.com/WithSecureLabs/drozer/issues).